emc-mongoose/mongoose/base/src/main/java/com/emc/mongoose/base/config/el/README.md

 `%{-1}${this.last() + 1}`
 will produce the following sequence of numbers: 0, 1, 2, ...

-The useful thing is that the initial value is also an expression.
+The useful thing is that the initial value is also an expression which is being evaluated *once* to provide the constant initial value.

 ## 4.3.
 Built-in Functions